Ample groupoid homology and \'etale correspondences: Modules over an ample groupoid

 Given a $G$-equivariant local homeomorphism $f \colon X \to Y$ of (left) $G$-spaces, we functorially obtain a $G$-module homomorphism $f_* \colon \Z[X] \to \Z[Y]$, which at $\xi \in \Z[X]$ and $y \in Y$ is given by

 The canonical left and right actions of $G$ on its unit space $G^0$ give rise to modules with abelian group $\Z[G^0]$ which we call the \textit{trivial} left and right $G$-modules. \end{example} Note that we do not require our $G$-spaces to have an \'etale anchor map as in \cite{BDGW23}.
-While not strictly necessary, the abelian group $\Z[X]$ is most interesting when $X$ is totally disconnected.
-To work with such abelian groups we make use of the following rephrasing of \cite[Lemma 2.2]{Li22}, which can for example be used to construct actions of $\Z[G]$.
+To work with the abelian group $\Z[X]$ of a totally disconnected locally LCH space $X$ we make use of the following rephrasing of \cite[Lemma 2.2]{Li22}, which can for example be used to construct actions of $\Z[G]$.

 \begin{lem} Let $X$ be a totally disconnected locally LCH space and let $A$ be an abelian group.
 Suppose that $\cal O$ is an open Hausdorff cover of $X$ and let $\cal U$ be the set of compact open subsets of elements of $\cal O$.
 Let $\varphi \colon \cal U \to A$ be a function such that $\varphi(U_1) + \varphi(U_2) = \varphi(U)$ whenever $U_1 \sqcup U_2 = U$ with $U_1$, $U_2$ and $U$ in $\cal U$.